kankankankankankan/github-trending/README.md

 ## All language

+* 【2024-09-29】[meta-llama / llama-stack](https://github.com/meta-llama/llama-stack) - Model components of the Llama Stack APIs
+* 【2024-09-29】[mediar-ai / screenpipe](https://github.com/mediar-ai/screenpipe) - 24/7 local AI screen & mic recording.
+Build AI apps that have the full context.
+Works with Ollama.
+Alternative to Rewind.ai.
+Open.
+Secure.
+You own your data.
+Rust.
+* 【2024-09-29】[ml-explore / mlx-swift-examples](https://github.com/ml-explore/mlx-swift-examples) - Examples using MLX Swift
+* 【2024-09-29】[exo-explore / exo](https://github.com/exo-explore/exo) - Run your own AI cluster at home with everyday devices 📱💻 🖥️⌚
+* 【2024-09-29】[nikitabobko / AeroSpace](https://github.com/nikitabobko/AeroSpace) - AeroSpace is an i3-like tiling window manager for macOS
+* 【2024-09-29】[microsoft / RD-Agent](https://github.com/microsoft/RD-Agent) - Research and development (R&D) is crucial for the enhancement of industrial productivity, especially in the AI era, where the core aspects of R&D are mainly focused on data and models.
+We are committed to automate these high-value generic R&D processes through our open source R&D automation tool RD-Agent, which let AI drive data-driven AI.
+* 【2024-09-29】[statamic / cms](https://github.com/statamic/cms) - The core Laravel CMS Composer package
 * 【2024-09-22】[QwenLM / Qwen2.5](https://github.com/QwenLM/Qwen2.5) - Qwen2.5 is the large language model series developed by Qwen team, Alibaba Cloud.
 * 【2024-09-22】[achristmascarl / rainfrog](https://github.com/achristmascarl/rainfrog) - 🐸 a database management tui for postgres
 * 【2024-09-22】[krayin / laravel-crm](https://github.com/krayin/laravel-crm) - Free & Opensource Laravel CRM solution for SMEs and Enterprises for complete customer lifecycle management.